reduxjs/redux/docs/recipes/WritingTests.md

 ### Action Creators

 In Redux, action creators are functions which return plain objects.
-When testing action creators we want to test whether the correct action creator was called and also whether the right action was returned.
+When testing action creators, we want to test whether the correct action creator was called and also whether the right action was returned.

 #### Example